-Ruminating involves rehashing the past:
+Ruminating

-• I shouldn't have spoken up in the lecture today.
+involves rehashing the past:

-Everyone looked at me like I was an idiot.
+"I'm going to "I shouldn't have embarrass myself spoken up in the tomorrow when I lecture today.
+Everyone looked give that presentation. at me like I was My hands will an idiot " shake, my face will turn red and everyone will see that I'm incompetent!"